All Episodes

 The IRS, which I oversee, within two weeks, the first money won't be in people's accounts.

-Sounds like those will go up pretty quickly.
+For folks who have direct deposit, it sounds like those will go up pretty quickly.

-The question is then for folks who don't have direct deposit, and there was a staff memo that was released by the House Ways and Weeds Committee today saying that that process could take up to five weeks.
+And there was a staff memo that was released by the House Ways and Meetings Committee today saying that that process could take up to five weeks.

 That takes you to mid-August.

-Is that how long is that?
+Is that how long it is?

 That is not going to take five weeks.

-Again, let me just say, when Obama sent out these checks, it took months and months and months.
+Again, let me just say when Obama sent out these checks, it took months and months and months.

 I am assuring the American public they need the money now.